vinhbt241/video-share-app-backend/README.md

 ## Usage
 - When started, the server will receive and process API requests coming from Funny Video clients.
 - You can check out the API documentation created by Swagger at `http://localhost:3000/api-docs` in development or follow [this URL](http://ec2-13-212-49-232.ap-southeast-1.compute.amazonaws.com:3000/api-docs/index.html).
-- You can check out the test coverage by running the following command:
+- You can check out the test coverage percentage by running the following command:
 ```
 open coverage/index.html
 ```